 The following Corporation Tax guidance note Produced by Tolley in association with Anne Fairpo provides comprehensive and up to date tax information covering:

-International tax is relevant to a number of different situations.
-This guidance note outlines the most common situations.
-Also, see the A–Z of international tax terminology guidance note for terms which are frequently encountered when advising on international tax matters.
+International tax is relevant to a number of different situations, the most common of which are outlined below.
+Also, see the A–Z of international tax terminology guidance note for an explanation of some of the terms which are frequently encountered when advising on international tax matters, together with links to additional material.

-An overseas company establishing in the UK will need to determine if it has a permanent establishment here and whether it should establish a branch or a subsidiary.
+An overseas company establishing in the UK will need to determine if it has a PE here and whether it should establish a branch or a subsidiary, as this will determine the way in which the profits will be taxed.
 See the Setting up in the UK ― branch or subsidiary and Permanent establishment guidance notes.

 Even without a branch or a subsidiary, there may be withholding tax or UK filing requirements to consider.
 See the Non-UK companies subject to UK tax guidance note for further details.